apostrophecms/docs/docs/reference/modules/doc-type.md

 ### `allowedSchema(req)`

 Returns a new version of the doc type's schema containing only fields that the current user (`req.user`) has permission to edit.
-This is dictated by the `permission` property of the schema field, or if is no `permission` property for the field.
-The `req` should be an existing request object.

 ### `async convert(req, input, doc, options)`